yoshiday01/-WebOTX-Application-Server-V10-Cluster-Construction-Guide-EXPRESSCLUSTER-X-/WebOTX Application Server V10_create_cluster_Yoshida_220629.md

 8. Register the web server service [N2]

     If you are using a WebOTX web server, register the WebOTX web server service on N2.
-Move the failover group to N2 so that you can see the switch partition Z on N2, and then run the following command.
+Move the failover group to N2 so that you can see the switching partition Z on N2, and then run the following command.

     	Z:¥domains¥domain1¥bin¥apachectl INSTALL